A link to reset your password has been sent to your email

-This listing has one of the 10 most popular offers available in Greece
+This listing has the most popular offer available in Greece

 Discover the Greek cuisine on this Greek island holiday.
 This holiday will give you the chance to get acquainted with various aspects of the Greek cuisine on Syros, one of the most beautiful Greek islands.
 Four different cooking classes will teach you secrets and techniques of traditional recipes using organic, local and seasonal products.
 Learn how to forage wild herbs and new ways to use them, sample rare wines and cheeses, visit the local market and taste exquisite local specialties, enjoy a beach picnic and swim in pristine beaches, explore fishing villages, traditional settlements and local tavernas.
 Live for a week in Ermoupolis, a magnificent town with rich history and culture and fascinating culinary tradition and savor the old world charm of a 19th-century mansion!